– By Senator Abdulhakeem Adeleke

 OYO, Feb.
 7, 2026 — The Alaafin of Oyo, His Imperial Majesty, Oba (Engr.)
 Abimbola Akeem Owoade, Elewu Etu I, has endorsed the Ìwà Day Celebration as an annual event to be observed every February 7, charging Yoruba youths to uphold good character, responsible leadership, and enduring cultural values.

-The 2026 edition the National Yoruba Youths Summit tagged ” Ìwà Day” was held at the Federal School of Surveying, Oyo.
-The Summit brought together youths, traditional leaders, professionals, students, and stakeholders from across the Yoruba region.
+The 2026 edition of Ìwà Day was held at the Federal School of Saviour, Oyo, featuring a National Yoruba Youth Summit that brought together youths, traditional leaders, professionals, students, and stakeholders from across the Yoruba region.

-Addressing participants at the summit, the revered monarch, His Imperial Majesty Iku Baba Yeye, emphasised that character remains the foundation of leadership and societal development, warning that societies collapse first through moral decay before economic or infrastructural decline.
+Addressing participants at the summit, the revered monarch emphasised that character remains the foundation of leadership and societal development, warning that societies collapse first through moral decay before economic or infrastructural decline.

-While welcoming delegates, Prof. Prince Tolani A HASSAN, President -General of the Coalition of Yoruba Youth Leaders Forum, assured the Alaafin of Oyo that Yoruba youths would remain committed to their cultural heritage, shun all forms of crime and criminal tendencies, avoid the abuse of social media, and uphold the good name of the Yoruba race by rising as responsible leaders of the future.
+While welcoming delegates, Prof. Prince Tolani Hassan, President of the Coalition of Yoruba Youth Leaders Forum, assured the Alaafin of Oyo that Yoruba youths would remain committed to their cultural heritage, shun all forms of crime and criminal tendencies, avoid the abuse of social media, and uphold the good name of the Yoruba race by rising as responsible leaders of the future.

-HASSAN passionately appealed to President Bola Ahmed Tinubu, to declare February 7 of every year as National Ìwà (Character) Day, noting that such a declaration would raise national consciousness and encourage Nigerians to be intentional about their character, behaviour, morals, virtues, and values.
+He appealed to the Federal Government of Nigeria to declare February 7 of every year as National Ìwà (Character) Day, noting that such a declaration would raise national consciousness and encourage Nigerians to be intentional about character, behaviour, morals, virtues, and values.
 According to him, this initiative would significantly contribute to reducing corruption and insecurity in Nigeria.

 In his Goodwill message, Asiwaju Segun Nelson, National Organising Secretary of the Coalition of Yoruba Youth Leaders Forum, admonished youths not to let their leaders down and encouraged them to take Kabiyesi Oba Owoade as a role model in leadership, discipline, and moral conduct.

-Key speakers at the summit included Chief Surveyor Dupe Nihinlola Olayinka Dosumu, Rector of the Federal School of Surveying , Oyo; Dr. (Pharmacist) Kayode Nelson, Chief Executive Officer of Empire Healthcare Limited; Mr. Jubril Arogundade (Jubril of Lagos), Aare Yinka Durojaiye, and Asiwaju Rotimi Ajanaku.
+Key speakers at the summit included Chief Surveyor Dupe Nihinlola Olayinka Dosumu, Rector of the Federal School of Surveying , Oyo; Dr. (Pharmacist) Kayode Nelson, Chief Executive Officer of Empire Healthcare Limited; Mr. Jubril Arogundade, Jubril of Lagos; and Asiwaju Rotimi Ajanaku.

 They urged participants to become true Omoluabi ambassadors, stressing that leadership is rooted in service, credibility, and ethical conduct.

-Speaking on youths development, Dr. (Pharmacist) Kayode Nelson noted that while competence may open doors, character is what sustains leadership, urging youths to remain principled and accountable.
+Speaking on youth development, Dr. (Pharmacist) Kayode Nelson noted that while competence may open doors, character is what sustains leadership, urging youths to remain principled and accountable.

-The event was further enriched by cultural performances from the Sango Cultural Troupe which showcased Yoruba heritage through music, dance, and traditional displays.
+The event was further enriched by cultural performances from the Sango Cultural Troupe from Ijebu Ode, which showcased Yoruba heritage through music, dance, and traditional displays.

 Awards :